BenjaminKobjolke/FastKeyboardWindowSwitcher/README.md

 Holding down ctrl before pressing enter will open the left-click menu of that tray icon.
 Holding down ctrl and alt before pressing enter will double left-click the tray icon.

+setttins.ini
+[trayicons]
+; when the iswitch window opens it goes back to showing the tasks instead of the tray icons alwaystartwithtasks=1

 #### Description

 If the window first opens and you starting typing, the window list will not be updated until this min length is reached.